 2. The jumping biomechanics was monitored throughout this entire fatigue protocol with the randomized jumping tasks.

-Knee flexion at initial contact and peak stance was reduced (more stiff legged landing) along with increases in hip internal rotation and knee abduction angles following the fatigue protocol.
-Unanticipated landings with fatigue protocol resulted even greater hip internal rotation and knee abduction angles.
+Knee flexion at initial contact and peak stance was reduced (more stiff-legged landing) along with increases in hip internal rotation and knee abduction angles following the fatigue protocol.
+Unanticipated landings with fatigue protocol resulted in even greater hip internal rotation and knee abduction angles.

 1. Repeated sets of 8 squats to 90 degrees of knee flexion followed by 3 dynamic jumps until the participant cannot perform the squats to 90 degrees or requires assistance (Thomas)